 But to the investors’ horror, what the contract actually said was this:

 - Sign and symptom?
 Hundreds of millions of dollars

 - Sign only?
 Tens of millions of dollars.

 - Otherwise?
 Less than a million dollars.

 But wait – that’s totally unfair!
 Yes it is.
 And 99⁄100 judges would agree it’s unfair.
 But that no longer matters.
-Because 100⁄100 judges will never override the explicit terms of a contract to achieve a “fair” result.
+Because 100⁄100 judges will never override the explicit terms of such a contract to achieve a “fair” result.
 Court opinions along the lines of “Regrettably, I have no choice but to uphold the unambiguous terms of the contract as written…” are practically a cliché.

 Now, maybe once in a while, an especially soft-hearted judge might bend the rules, and strain to find an ambiguity when none exists, for a particularly sympathetic plaintiff.3

-In total, the investors were paid a million or two for the drug.
+In total, the investors were paid just under a million dollars for the drug.
 The drug received FDA approval and went on to generate half a billion annually for Drug MegaConglomerate.
 Earlier this year, the drug was sold to some other MegaConglomerate, this time for over five billion dollars.
 This sale also had a few contingent payments built in, and I think it will surprise no one that the lawyers were instructed to pay a bit of extra attention to that section this time.

 - They actually want to see a million other things, but these are two of the big ones. [return]

 - There’s actually a second answer, which is for the price to be a nominal upfront fee plus a share of future revenue.
 For various reasons this isn’t always preferred by either the buyer or the seller, and in any event it’s not what happened here. [return]